Request for Qualifications | Dr. Martin Luther King Jr. Park Entry Plaza

 This Request for Qualifications (RFQ) will determine artist(s) eligibility to propose artwork for the specific location described in this document, the Dr. Martin Luther King Jr. Park Entry Plaza.

-The due date to apply for this opportunity is February 20, 2023, 11:59pm, Pacific Time.
+The due date to apply for this opportunity has been extended to March 6, 2023, 11:59pm, Pacific Time.
 If you would like to be considered for this opportunity, and are experiencing access challenges contact Jennie Castle, email@example.com for support.

 Public art and design elements will be utilized at multiple locations in Dr. Martin Luther King, Jr. Park.
 Separate RFQs will be published for the following sites: (1) Entry Plaza, (2) Commons and (3) Art Mural Wall.
 Each will have separate budgets and review processes with the MLK Art Selection Committee.
 The Art Selection Committee intends to select a different artist or artist team for each location.
 This RFQ is specifically for artists interested in developing proposals for the Entry Plaza location.